htrgouvea/research/_posts/publications/2020-01-03-From-Open-Redirect-to-Session-Token-Leak.md

 Within minutes I could find a way to do this:

-On the same page, there is a function to request the password change, in the button “Register/Forgot Password”, where the user's email or social security number is requested.
+On the same page, there is a function to request the password change, in the button “Register/Forgot Password”, where the user's email or Social Security Number is requested.
 After filling in the information, a link to register the new password is sent. via email.

 Asking for a new password from the malicious URL, the email content will be as follows: